Sky Watch: November’s treats include a partial lunar eclipse and that sweet extra hour of sleep

 Just before sunrise late in the month, Earth’s other neighbor Mars starts peeking above the eastern horizon to give us a sneak preview of its more prominent role in December’s sky.

 The annual Leonid meteor shower peaks Nov.
-17-18, but this shower will be a washout, as the shooting stars streak through the heavens just before a full moon (Nov.
+17 to 18, but this shower will be a washout, as the shooting stars streak through the heavens just before a full moon (Nov.
 19).
-The American Meteor Society predicts about 15 shooting stars an hour, but since the moon will be bright, the moonlight effectively renders the meteors invisible.
+The American Meteor Society predicts about 15 shooting stars an hour, but because the moon will be bright, its light effectively renders the meteors invisible.

-Enjoy a partial lunar eclipse in the early-morning hours Nov.
+Enjoy a partial lunar eclipse in the early morning of Nov.
 19. To watch, make sure your coffee is hot.
 Technically, it’s a partial eclipse, but it will seem like a total lunar eclipse — which is very safe for your eyes.
 You’re watching the moon change color.

 For Washington, the partial phase begins at 3:18 a.m.
 The moon will gradually darken as our lunar companion cruises through Earth’s shadow — moving from the penumbral into the umbral phase.